Ammalgam-Protocol/docs/docs/updates/March_2024.md

 We will soon initiate efforts to evaluate which L2s to launch on after mainnet release.
 If you have thoughts / ideas you want to share or helpful connections, please reach out.

-Details on the draft TVL incentives are below.
-Please let us know if you have feedback or are interested in providing liquidity for additional token allocation (or have referrals who may be interested).